marlinspike/Azure_ServiceBus_AMQP_Demo/readme.md

 To configure:
 All configuration settings are in the servicebus.properties file -
+- Note the amqp.idleTimeout in the connection string inside the properties file.
+For Azure SB, it must be a minimum of 60000.
 - [SERVICE_BUS_NAMESPACE] : The name of the Azure Service Bus
 - [Queue_Name] : The name of the Service Bus Queue
 - [SAS_Policy_Name] : The name of a SAS policy queue.
 NOTE - The SAS policy must be on the Queue itself, and MUST have BOTH send and receive claims.
 This is not because of this demo, but because of how a sender is created currently, where QueueClient creates a sender in its constructor.
 See here for related issue report: https://github.com/Azure/azure-service-bus-java/issues/110